Jeff Smith (footballer, born 1980): Bolton Wanderers

-Smith's performances at Bishop Auckland were much improved and he was hailed as one of the best crossers in non-league football.
+Smith's performances at Bishop Auckland were much improved, and he was hailed as one of the best crossers in non-league football.
 In March 2001, Smith joined Football League First Division club Bolton Wanderers on a short contract deal after impressing during a week-long trial.
+Bolton paid Bishop Auckland a £25,000 transfer fee, rising by another £5,000 following appearances clauses.
 Smith wanted to show Wanderers manager Sam Allardyce that he could make the grade in the Football League.
 Smith played in the final league match of the 2000–01 season, a 1–1 draw against Sheffield United.

-He signed a new contract following Bolton's promotion to the Premier League, but struggled to get into the first team, playing a few League Cup matches.
-Smith was loaned to Macclesfield Town for two months to gain some experience in December 2001, and scored two goals in eight league games.
-He still struggled to get into the first team, playing in one Premier League match away to West Ham United, again the last game of the season.
+He signed a new contract following Bolton's promotion to the Premier League.
+Still, he struggled to get into the first team, playing a few League Cup matches.
+Smith was loaned to Macclesfield Town for two months to gain some experience in December 2001 and scored two goals in eight league games.
+Macclesfield manager David Moss had the initial month-long loan extended into a second month.
+He still struggled to get into the first team at Bolton, playing in one Premier League match away to West Ham United, again the last game of the season.

-In the two following seasons Smith played only a handful of League Cup and FA Cup matches and was loaned out to Scunthorpe United, Rochdale and Preston North End for brief periods at the back end of the 2003–04 season.
-During the three loan spells he made a combined total of just two starts and five substitute appearances, with injury also plaguing him.
-He was released by Wanderers in the summer.
+In the two following seasons, Smith played only a handful of League Cup and FA Cup matches and was loaned out to Scunthorpe United and Rochdale.
+Wanderers released him in the summer.
+His loan at Rochdale was cut short so he could join Preston North End on a free transfer as they took on his Bolton contract until the end of the 2003–04 season.

 Port Vale

 In June 2004, Smith joined Port Vale on a one-year contract.
-He was a first team regular during his first season at the club and Vale offered Smith a new contract, which he accepted.
-Smith was again in and around the first team throughout the 2005–06 season, and signed a new one-year deal at the end of the campaign.
+He was a first-team regular during his first season at the club.
+Vale offered Smith a new contract, which he accepted.
+Smith was again in and around the first-team throughout the 2005–06 season, and signed a new one-year deal at the end of the campaign.
 Smith started the first half of the 2006–07 season very strongly, attracting interest from other clubs.